Blog

 Complications of Untreated Nasal Congestion and TMJ Disorders

 When nasal congestion and TMJ disorders are left untreated, the repercussions extend far beyond temporary discomfort.
-These conditions, often interlinked, can lead to a cascade of complications affecting various aspects of health and daily life.
+Although nasal congestion and temporomandibular disorders may share overlapping symptoms or occur together in some individuals, they are distinct conditions with different underlying causes.
 Understanding these potential consequences is crucial in recognizing the importance of seeking timely and effective treatment.

 Worsening Pain